madcock/Mu/readme.md

 # Mu, a Palm OS Emulator

-The continuation of the RetroArch Core is dedicated to Emily (1998-2020), your friendship was very important to me and I hope that you are resting well.
+The continuation of the Mu along with the RetroArch Core is dedicated to Emily (1998-2020), your friendship was very important to me and I hope that you are resting well.
  -- Your friend, Stephanie

 # The goal of this project